jaimemartinmartin15/jaimeelingeniero.es/README.md

 Deploys are done when you push a new tag to the server.
 That is how the [workflow](.github\workflows\build-and-publish.yml) is configured.

-In master branch run `git merge develop --no-commit --no-ff`.
-Before completing the commit, increase the version in [package.json](package.json): `npm version minor --no-git-tag-version`.
-It can be minor or patch.
-Finish the commit and create a tag with the same version that the package.
-Push the branch and the tag created.
+Create a tag in the commit to deploy and push it to the server.